rzarajczyk/rtsp-saver/README.md

 Important configuration:

 - volume mounted in `/output` will be a place where the recordings are saved
-- env STREAM - the url of the camera stream (check your camera manual for details)
+- env variable `STREAM` - the url of the camera stream (check your camera manual for details)
-- env SPACE_LIMIT - the limit of disk space which the recordings may take; if the recordings exceed the limit, the oldest ones will be deleted
+- env variable `SPACE_LIMIT` - the limit of disk space which the recordings may take; if the recordings exceed the limit, the oldest ones will be deleted